Don’t take a DUI charge lightly especially if it is considered a felony.

 - You have been declared a Habitual Violator (from previous DUIs or other serious traffic offenses) and get a DUI.

 - You have children in the car with you.

-Call a Don Turner Legal Team DUI attorney today if you’re being charged with any DUI.
+Call our Don Turner Legal Team DUI attorney today if you’re being charged with any DUI.
 We can help you fight your charges and get the best outcome for your case.